SerhanAksut/DependencyKit/README.md

 # DependencyKit
- A dependency builder library that written in Swift for UIKit projects.
+ A dependency builder library that written in Swift.

 # FeatureStore - Dependency Management Library